American Silversmiths

 picture

-• Alternate Mark 25
+• Alternate Mark.
+25

 picture

-• Alternate Mark 25
+• Alternate Mark.
+25

 picture

-• He was a partner on 19 Mar 1819-7 Jun 1820 with John Y. Savage in Raleigh NC as SAVAGE & STEDMAN 25
+• Partnership: John Y. Savage, on 19 Mar 1819-7 Jun 1820, in Raleigh NC.
+As SAVAGE & STEDMAN 25

-• Appointed in 1823-May 1824 as Constable in Wake County Court 25
+• Appointed: Constable, in 1823-May 1824, in Wake County Court.
+25

-• Master to James Gorman Feb 1829 in Raleigh NC.
+• Master: James Gorman, in Feb 1829, in Raleigh NC.

 Gorman was an orphan and Stedman was appointed his guardian in May 1832.

+• His obituary was published in the Western Methodist on 22 Nov 1833.
 "Close to the publishing date of this issue, J. C. STEADMAN was killed when looking out a window of the passenger car he was riding, of the Camden and Amboy Railroad, northeast United States, when the train stopped very suddenly, lurching, causing him traumatic injury.
 Steadman had been a resident of Raleigh, North Carolina."

 Stedman was returning from a buying trip to New York City.